"At the center of your being you have the answer;

 How to become a member of Unity of Walnut Creek is an easy question to answer.
 There are only two steps:

 - Attend a membership class, which provides an overview of Unity and its principles.
 It covers Unity’s history and teachings; what makes Unity different; how Unity looks at other religions; Unity’s response to current issues; and how Unity of Walnut Creek works.
 Membership classes generally are offered twice each year.
-See the Calendar, the Upcoming Events page, the Sunday bulletin or the newsletter Centerpoint for dates of upcoming classes.
+See the Calendar, the Online Classes & Events page, the Sunday bulletin or the newsletter Centerpoint for dates of upcoming classes.

 - Fill out an application, available from the office and in membership classes, which will be presented to the Board of Trustees for voting.
 Upon affirmative vote, you’re a member!

 You are not required to dissolve other religious affiliations to become a member.
 Nor is membership required to attend any of Unity’s services, classes or events.

 The bigger question may be: Why would you want to become a member?